mautic/documentation/plugins/hubspot_crm.md

 ![Push to Hubspot CRM form action](/plugins/media/plugins-push-to-hubspot-crm-form-action.png "Push to Hubspot CRM form action")

-After you have your form with some fields and the Push to Hubspot CRM action, go to the form public URL at http://[yourmautic]/form/[formID], fill in some sample lead information and submit it.
+After you have your form with some fields (for example an email and a first name field) and the Push to Hubspot CRM action, go to the form public URL at http://[yourmautic]/form/[formID], fill in some sample lead information and submit it.
 Then check the Hubspot CRM if the new contact has been created.

+## Troubleshooting

+If the contact hasn't been created, make sure that the email address you'd tested it with is valid.
+Hubspot will create a new contact only when its email address is valid.

+If the first name value hasn't been transferred, make sure you mapped the form field value to the lead field value in the form field configuration.

+## Credit

+This plugin had been developed by [@gpassarelli](https://github.com/gpassarelli).